Iran condemns Damascus bombing, says talks needed

-DUBAI Iran condemned the suicide bombing in Damascus on Wednesday that killed the Syrian defense minister and President Bashar al-Assad's brother-in-law, and said foreign backing for "terrorist acts" would not succeed in destabilizing Syria.
+DUBAI Iran condemned the suicide bombing in Damascus on Wednesday that killed the Syrian defence minister and President Bashar al-Assad's brother-in-law, and said foreign backing for "terrorist acts" would not succeed in destabilising Syria.

 "The Islamic Republic of Iran has repeatedly condemned violence and resorting to destructive measures, and believes that the only way of resolving the current crisis in Syria is through talks... " a foreign ministry statement published by Mehr news agency said.